 Look no further than the Gale Center of History and Culture on Tuesday evenings for exciting family fun activities!
 We will have arts & crafts, guest speakers, movies, games, demonstrations etc.

 Look no further than the Gale Center of History and Culture on Tuesday evenings for exciting family fun activities!
-Once a month, at 7pm, we will have arts & crafts, guest speakers, movies, games, demonstrations etc…
+Once a month, 7 PM arts & crafts, guest speakers, movies, games, demonstrations etc…